 In one of her first letters to her father after her marriage, dated 29 July and endorsed 22 July 1509, Catherine spoke of her husband in terms of the deepest affection, which was reciprocated in Henry VIII's letter of a similar tone.
 An important part of the letter of Catherine, however, was written in a cipher consisting of mysterious symbols and is left undeciphered in Wood (1846).
 It is regretted that the letter is not included in Bergenroth (1862).
 (The portion is yet left undeciphered in Brewer (1920).)

 The troublemaking Fuensalida was recalled.
 Ferdinand informed Henry VIII that until a new ambassador, Luis Caroz, arrived in England, Ferdinand would direct all his communications respecting the affairs pending between England and Spain to Catherine and asked him to give her implicit credit.
 (Bergenroth ii, p.21)

 The following letter shows how Catherine acted as a secret channel between the two kings.

 Apparently, even after marriage to Henry VIII, Catherine did not give up her cipher to the English ministers and handled cipher for secret communication between the kings.

 During the first years of the reign of Henry VIII, Catherine held close communication with her father and advised her husband to strengthen the tie between England and Spain.
 In 1515, Catherine resigned her position of an ambassador when a worthy ambassador arrived from Spain.

 Catherine of Aragon's letter in cipher of 3 November 1509 to her father, King Ferdinand, is found at PARES.
-When I submitted it as a challenge at MTC3 in 2018, two people solved it in a short time.
-(Since the challenge is still open, I refrain from disclosing the solution for the time being.)
+When I submitted it as a challenge at MTC3 in 2018, it was solved by Victor and Thomas Bosbach (see another article.

 Henry VII was aware of the cipher used by the Spanish ambassador.